 This error is a little harder to address and many of my clients need help in drawing this out.
 Often they’ve been so busy doing their jobs that they forget to keep their resume current and populated with the details of their roles and responsibilities.

-If you’re struggling with this one, I recommend you book in a time to talk to me.
+If you’re struggling with this one, I recommend you book in a time to chat with me.

 4. Key Achievements Are Not Highlighted in Resume